 Repurposing the Curtain Finals And Rings

 I just loved all the curves on the wooden curtain finals and knew that they would make lovely repurposed ornaments.
-I decided to add more color and interest to the DIY wooden ornaments by adding a Dorset button to them.
+I decided to add more colour and interest to the DIY wooden ornaments by adding a Dorset button to them.

 Dorset buttons are an English craft that has been around for over 300 years.
 Curtain rings are a perfect shape for making Dorset buttons.
-Besides a curtain ring, all you need is some colored thread to make these buttons.
+Besides a curtain ring, all you need is some coloured thread to make these buttons.

 What You Need To Make DIY Wooden Ornaments